Lizario's

 4. Spoon the filling over the biscuit base and smooth the surface.
 Chill until set.

 5. Prepare the pavlova topping by combining the whipped cream and crushed meringues.
-Spoon the cream/meringue mixture over the cheesecake.
-Top with your choice of fresh fruit.

 Picture